monopolyboymeaze/socl/README.md

 # Simplified Open Community License

 This repository contains the **Simplified** Open Community License (SOCL V1).
-SOCL is a license designed to satisfy all of the goals of the original [Open Community License][col] while being more succinct and legally sound.
+SOCL is a license designed to satisfy all of the goals of the original [Open Community License][ocl] while being more succinct and legally sound.

 Like it's predecessor, SOCL: